Maximum drawdown, recovery, and momentum: Factor analysis

 \subsection{Weekly contrarian strategies}

-Intercepts and factor exposures for regression on the alternative contrarian strategies are given in Table \ref{tbl_carhart_regression_mddr_momentum_weekly_6_6_contrarian_us_spx}.
+Regression intercepts and factor exposures of the alternative contrarian strategies are given in Table \ref{tbl_carhart_regression_mddr_momentum_weekly_6_6_contrarian_us_spx}.
 The factor analysis shows that the recovery measure is useful to detect meaningful short-term reversion.
-Positive Carhart four-factor alphas, obtained by the R and the CR portfolios, are greater than the four-factor intercept of the traditional contrarian portfolio.
-Moreover, a statistically-significant alpha is achieved only by the recovery strategy.
+The R portfolio and the CR portfolio achieve not only positive Carhart four-factor alphas but also greater intercepts than that of the traditional contrarian portfolio.
+Moreover, the only statistically-significant alpha is obtained by the recovery strategy.

 Comparing with factor exposures of other portfolios, the factor structure of the recovery portfolio is unique.
 The R portfolio exhibits negative exposures to all the Carhart four factors.
 Additionally, all the negative factor loadings, except for the exposure on the momentum factor, are statistically significant.
-Weak dependence on the market and the value factors is found in the R portfolio. $R^2$ values for the C, the CR and the CMR portfolios are relatively smaller.
+Weak dependence on the market factor and the value factor is found in the R portfolio. $R^2$ values of the C, the CR and the CMR portfolios are relatively smaller.

-Performances for winner and loser baskets are explicable by the Carhart four-factor model with high $R^2$ values.
-Many factor loadings are not only positive but also statistically significant.
-Meanwhile, intercepts for the ranking baskets are negative, except for the loser group in recovery, and not statistically significant in all the cases.
+The performance of winner and loser baskets is explicable by the Carhart four-factor model with high $R^2$ values.
+It is noteworthy that the long (short) baskets from the recovery measures outperform (underperform) the benchmark long (short) basket.
+Many factor loadings in the basket-level regression are not only positive but also statistically significant.
+Meanwhile, intercepts of the ranking baskets are negative, except for the long basket in recovery, and not statistically significant in all the cases.